2gotgrossman/Haskell/Prog Lang Presentation.md

 ## Type Signatures

-We can give values a type signature using `::`
+- We can give values a type signature using `::`
+- Without a type signature, the type would default to `String`

 ```hs
 myNickname :: Nickname